 Clinical time is reported on the Trajecsys tracking system.
 Students must log on to a clinical site computer and clock in when they are prepared to work.
 A 30-minute lunch will be allowed for each student.
 Students will not clock in and out for lunch.
 In the event a clock in or out is missing, a student can enter an addendum to their time or request their clinical instructor or faculty member to make a time correction.
-A student who habitually misses or addends time records may receive an academic modification plan.
-A student who provides inaccurate documentation will receive an Unsatisfactory Progress Notice and may be dismissed from the program for unethical behavior.
+A student who habitually misses or addends time records may receive an Academic Modification Plan.
+A student who provides inaccurate documentation will receive a Behavior Modification Plan and may be dismissed from the program for unethical behavior.